MIDS-scaling-up/v2/week12/hw/README.md

-# Homework: Part 1 - Installing GPFS FPO
+# Homework: Part 1 - Installing GPFS FPO (this homework is been revised, will be reviewed during the live session as a lab)

 ## Overview